omni-us/research-seq2seq-HTR/README.md

 ### Calculating the CER and WER:

-1. Open file pytasas_words.py and change row 14 to <your_folder>.

-2. Run python3.5 pytasas_words.py <final_epoch> <flag>, and it will calculate all the CERs from first epoch to <final_epoch>.
+1. Run python3.5 pytasas_words.py <final_epoch> <flag>, and it will calculate all the CERs from first epoch to <final_epoch>.
 If you set <flag> "si", the test CER will also be calculated, while if the <flag> is "no", only the training CER and validation CER can be obtained.
 E.g. "python3.5 62 si".

-3. When calculating the WER, you need to do the step 1 and 2 again, but it is the file pytasas_words_wer.py.
+2. When calculating the WER, you need to do the step 1 and 2 again, but it is the file pytasas_words_wer.py.

 ## Results: